-A detailed summary of all of the Company's material accounting policies is included in Note 2 to the Annual Financial Statements.
+A detailed summary of all of the Company's material accounting policies is included in Note 2 to the Interim Financial Statements.

 Areas that often require significant management estimates and judgement include biological assets and inventory, the estimated useful lives and depreciation of property, plant and equipment, the estimated useful lives and amortization of intangible assets, goodwill, share-based compensation, warrants, accruals, provisions and the determination of the functional currency.
-The following is an outline of the estimates that the Company considers as critical in the preparation of its consolidated financial statements and the Company is not aware of any trends, commitments, events, or uncertainties that are likely to materially affect the methodology or assumptions described below:
+The following is an outline of the estimates that the Company considers as critical in the preparation of its consolidated financial statements:

 - Inventory is valued at the lower of cost and net realizable value.
 Determining net realizable value requires the Company to make assumptions about estimated selling prices in the ordinary course of business and the estimated variable costs to sell.
 Determining cost requires the Company to make estimates surrounding capacity and to allocate both direct and indirect costs on a systematic basis. - The assessment of any impairment on property, plant and equipment, right-of-use asset and intangible assets is dependent upon estimates of recoverable amounts.
-As the recoverable amount is the higher of fair value less costs of disposal and value in use, management must consider factors such as economic and market conditions, estimated future cash flows, discount rates and asset specific risks.

-- Depreciation and amortization of property, plant and equipment and intangible assets are dependent upon estimates of useful lives and when the asset is available for use, which are determined through the exercise of judgment.
+As the recoverable amount is the higher of fair value less costs of disposal and value in use, management must consider factors such as economic and market conditions, estimated future cash flows, discount rates and asset specific risks. - Depreciation and amortization of property, plant and equipment and intangible assets are dependent upon estimates of useful lives and when the asset is available for use, which are determined through the exercise of judgment.
 The assessment of the useful lives and when the asset is available for use is dependent upon estimates that take into account factors such as economic and market conditions, frequency of use, anticipated changes in laws and technological improvements. - In calculating share-based compensation expense, the Company includes key estimates such as the rate of forfeiture of options granted, the expected life of the option, the volatility of the Company's share price, and the risk-free interest rate. - Deferred tax assets, including those arising from tax loss carry-forwards, require management to assess the likelihood that the Company will generate sufficient taxable earnings in future periods in order to utilize recognized deferred tax assets.
 Assumptions about the generation of future taxable profits depends on management's estimates of future cash flows.
 In addition, future changes in tax laws could limit the ability of the Company to obtain tax deductions in future periods.
 To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Company to realize the net deferred tax assets recorded at the reporting date could be impacted.